 People who want to consume pot will face some limits in Alberta — the new legislation outlaws use in places ranging from schools and daycares to hospitals, CBC's Michelle Bellefontaine reported on Thursday as Rachel Notley's government outlined its plan.

 Sales in Saskatchewan will be handled by private retailers and regulated by the government.
-The province says the Saskatchewan Liquor and Gaming Authority will issue 52 retail permits to private operators in 32 municipalities and First Nation communities.
+In July, the province announced the companies that would receive 51 permits from the Saskatchewan Liquor and Gaming Authority to retail cannabis in 32 municipalities and First Nation communities.

 Eligible First Nations and municipalities will have the option to opt out of having a retail cannabis store.
 The final number of retail permits are to depend on the number of community leaders who decide they don't want a retail outlet.

 In March, Saskatchewan announced the remainder of its framework, including details about the legal age of consumption.
 The minimum age for cannabis use will be 19, which is the same as the province's legal drinking age.

 The province also announced that each household will be allowed up to four cannabis plants.
 There is also a limit of 30 grams of cannabis per consumer.

 Saskatchewan was the final province to announce its plan for legal pot.
 The delay irked the Saskatchewan Urban Municipalities Association (SUMA), which has complained that municipalities are unable to prepare.

 In Manitoba, the province has said it will pursue a "hybrid model" for selling marijuana.
 The Liquor and Gaming Authority will regulate the purchase, storage, distribution and retail of cannabis while the Manitoba Liquor and Lotteries Corporation will secure and track supply of cannabis sold in the province.